JeffersonChen888/CSE150B-Group-Project/team.md

 In your evaluate loop, if you find a White Pawn at (r, c), you would add PIECE_VALUES['P'] + PAWN_TABLE[r][c] to the score.
 If you find a Black Pawn, you'd subtract PIECE_VALUES['P'] + PAWN_TABLE[7-r][c] (since the table is flipped for Black).
 ```

 **Prompt:** Is there a way to get available moves at depth 0?
-I think my AI currently stops abruptly at depth=0 and can't see the available at depth 0.
+I think my AI currently stops abruptly at depth=0 and can't see the available moves at depth 0.

 **Gemini:**